Skip to content

 Simple Calculating of BTU Per Square Foot

-In conclusion, it can be seen that there is no single answer to the question of how many BTU per square foot cooling is required.
+It can be seen that there is no single answer to the question of how many BTU per square foot cooling is required.
 Depending on the size of the room and other factors such as insulation and airtightness, different amounts may be necessary.
 However, a good rule of thumb is 10-15 BTUs per square foot for standard residential rooms.

 If you have specific requirements or need additional advice, consulting with a professional HVAC technician would be wise in order to determine what will work best for your space.